cncf/tag-security/governance/roles.md

 role of [Chair Emeritus](#role-of-chair-emeriti).
 This allows previous Chairs to continue to chime in and provide valuable context and contributions to the TAG.
-A [Chair Emeritus](#role-of-chair-emeriti) can assume a role of a [technical lead](#roles-of-technical-leads), but in doing so, must be active in communicating with the co-chairs and technical leads (i.e. participating in the chair/TL slack and meetings).
+A [Chair Emeritus](#role-of-chair-emeriti) can assume a role of a [technical lead](#role-of-technical-leads), but in doing so, must be active in communicating with the co-chairs and technical leads (i.e. participating in the chair/TL slack and meetings).
 A Chair Emeritus has the same permissions/access as technical leads.